maemo-leste/maemo-leste.github.io/content/maemo-leste-update-february-march-2020.rst

 but things are looking really bright for Maemo Leste.

-I think we're putting together a great versatile mobile Linux distribution, with it's own userspace, based on top of Debian, the universal operation system.
+I think we're putting together a great versatile mobile Linux distribution, with its own userspace, based on top of Debian, the universal operation system.
 It really is just Devuan/Debian at the core, and everything happens through the Debian package manager.
 There are no read-only images, specific partitions that you must have to install a new over the air update -- updates just work with